 The weather in Languedoc, France, is some of the most varied in Europe.
-Along with Corsica, the Languedoc-Roussillon climate is the hottest in France, with average summer temperatures above 30oC (80oF).
+Along with Corsica, the Languedoc-Roussillon climate is the hottest in France.
+2020 is forecast to be another hot year in the Languedoc, with temperatures predicited to exceed 2019 levels (with average summer temperatures above 30oC (80oF)).
 The weather in Languedoc-Roussillon is predominantly Mediteranean, with long hot dry summers, mild winters, and warm springs and autumns.
 The Languedoc Roussillon region is a dry region of France, rainfall is rare but when it comes you can experience spectacular downpours.
 You can expect around 300 days of sunshine a year in the Languedoc, but the region covers a diverse area and the weather in Languedoc can vary considerably within its borders.
 It has spectacular lightning storms, hailstorms that can strip a car of its paint, and occasional floods.

 Summer weather in Languedoc France